HOW TO MAKE A FREE WEBSITEJune 9, 2019, 1:55 am by Tony Ciccarone

-..are these keyphrases that you’re searching for?
-Well I do not run a pro-bono charity web designer business here, but let’s go through a few tips and tricks that’ll help you get your site up and running without spending money.
+A few tips and tricks that’ll help you get your site up and running without spending any/much money.

-No, um no, and yea no lol – but how to make a free website is a very broad generalized question and there actually are ways to do it so I hope this post helps hit on the why’s, why not’s, and how’s.
+Sometimes I’m asked to build free websites for an idea or possible business.
+I can't do that but there are ways to do it so I hope this post helps hit on the why’s, why not’s, and how’s.

-If you’re just starting out on this journey, don’t worry because I was just as clueless as you!
+If you’re just starting out on this journey, don’t worry because I was just as clueless as you might be right now!
 And before I got into web development back in 2004 I probably knew way less than you do today.
-You might now be asking “Okay man, but what do I need first to build a website.”

-First things first dude, most likely you’ll need a domain name to represent yourself or your business.
+First things first, most likely you’ll need a domain name to represent yourself or your business.
 Domain names end in a dot something and as of 2017 there are many extensions to choose from.
-Registrars like Namecheap and GoDaddy are paid options and you can buy these babies from for a yearly fee usually ranging from $6 to $60.
+Registrars like Namecheap and GoDaddy are paid options and you can buy them from for a yearly fee usually ranging from $6 to $60.

-But, fear not young (or very old) grasshopper because there is a service out there that kinda offer sorta free okay domain names.
-What!?
-Okay, it won’t really be indexed by Google nicely and it probably won’t be very memorable, but hey you’re the one looking for free stuff.
-Go sign up for an account at WordPress.com, they’ll give you a free domain that looks something like your-company-name.wordpress.com.
+But, fear not grasshopper because there is a free-ish service out there.
+The site won’t really be indexed by Google very nicely and the domain name probably won’t be very memorable, but beggars can't be choosers.
+Go sign up for an account at WordPress.com, they’ll give you a free domain that'll look something like your-company-name.wordpress.com.

-A lot of folks who are just starting out with the idea of building a website seem to think that domain names and hosting are the same thing, but sadly the domain name simply points to where your website is hosted and you’ll also need a place to store the files of your site.
+A lot of folks who are just starting out with the idea of building a website think that domain names and hosting are the same thing, but a domain name simply points to where your website is hosted - you’ll also need a place to store the files of your site.

 Design & Development

-You know..
-I love WordPress, it’s my favorite tool for creating professional websites and awesome admin experiences.
+I love WordPress, it’s a great tool for creating professional websites and quick admin experiences.
 It’s an open source tool, so the core system is completely free.
-There are also templates that work out-of-the-box to make a site look pretty fresh from the start.
+There are also templates that work out-of-the-box to make a site look sexy fresh from the start.

 If you don’t mind a little bit of elbow grease and getting into HTML code, a free WordPress site that looks good and performs well is not too far-fetched in terms of a free website.